minprog/hangman/classic/hangman.md

 ## Manual testing

-Hangman should now be a fully functional game that can hardly be crashed!
+Hangman should now be a fully functional game that is also easy to debug!
 Test it and double-check if everything is still according to specification.
 If all is well, congratulations!

 ## Final testing